open-power/secvarctl/README.md

 	<outputFormat>:
 		[h]ash , A file containing only hashed data, use -h <hashAlg> to specifify the hash function used (default SHA256) [e]sl , An EFI Signature List
-		[p]kcs7 , a PKCS7 file containing signed data, must specify secure variable name, public and private keys(EXPERIMENTAL!)
+		[p]kcs7 , a PKCS7 file containing signed data, must specify secure variable name, public and private keys [a]uth , A signed authenticated file containing a PKCS7 and the new data, must specify public and private keys secure variable name
-		[a]uth , A signed authenticated file containing a PKCS7 and the new data, must specify public and private keys secure variable name (EXPERIMENTAL!)
+        [x] , A presigned digest file containing only the hash of the new data in ESL format with extra metadata.
+This format need only be used when the user does not have access to private keys for signing and must send the digest to be signed through an external framework.

 		The generate command is used to generate all the types of files that will be used in the secure variable management process.
 		The file formats that can be generated from a certificate is a hash, ESL, PKCS7 and auth file with commands 'c:h', "c:e", "c:p" and "c:a" respectively.